kontent-ai/delivery-sdk-net/README.md

 ### How to configure SourceLink

-1. Open a solution with a project referencing the KenticoCloud.Delivery (or KenticoCloud.Delivery.RX) Nuget package.
+1. Open a solution with a project referencing the KenticoKontent.Delivery (or KenticoKontent.Delivery.RX) Nuget package.
 2. Open Tools -> Options -> Debugging -> General.
     * Clear **Enable Just My Code**.
     * Select **Enable Source Link Support**.